Your browser is no longer supported

 By Sam Chater

-Three members of the Emmanuel College community have been awarded the King Charles III Coronation Medal for their contributions to diversity, equity and community service.
+Five members of the Emmanuel College community have been awarded the King Charles III Coronation Medal for their contributions to diversity, equity and community service.
 The medal commemorates Charles’ coronation as King of Canada.

+Rev. Brian McIntosh Emm 8T8 was honoured for his lifelong commitment to justice, reconciliation and community leadership.
+Kim Uyede-Kai, a former Emmanuel student and current member of the Emmanuel College Advisory Committee, received the medal in recognition of her interfaith work and long-standing commitment to justice and reconciliation.
 Rev. Dr. Karen Hamilton Emm 8T6, 9T7, 0T1, was honoured for her work bringing faith communities together across Canada and internationally.
 Shaffni Nalir, a student in the Master of Psychospiritual Studies program, was awarded the medal for his dedicated community service.
 Rev. Dr. Aruna Alexander Emm 0T6, who earned a Doctor of Ministry, was recognized for her leadership in promoting religious and cultural literacy.

 Dr. Hamilton served as General Secretary of The Canadian Council of Churches, Canada's largest organization of Christian denominations, for 15 years from 2002 to 2017.
 During her tenure she helped organize the 2010 Interfaith Leaders' Summit in Winnipeg where religious leaders from around the world came together to deliver a joint statement to G-8 and G-20 leaders, urging action on poverty, peace and environmental responsibility.
 The summit received international recognition for best practices in interfaith dialogue.